PatilSwarali/Swarali/index.md

 ### I'm Swarali.
 ### Welcome to my homepage.

-**I am currently a Ph.D. student and teaching assistant in the Department of Physics and Astronomy at the West Virginia University, USA.**
+**I am currently a Ph.D. student in the Department of Physics and Astronomy at the West Virginia University, USA.**

 **I did my integrated masters in Physics from the Indian Institute of Science Education and Research, Thiruvananthapuram.
-For my master's thesis, I computatioanally calculated the effect of Weak lensing on the Cosmic Microwave Background radiation.
-Specifically, on the polarization parts of it.**
+For my master's thesis, I computatioanally calculated the effect of Weak lensing on the Cosmic Microwave Background radiation; specifically, on the polarization modes.**

 **My research interests include but are not limited to:**

-- Neutron stars
+- Neutron stars and transients
 - The cosmic microwave background
 - Star forming activities in galaxies